-As a financial institution, to maintain public confidence and ensure the adequacy and soundness of our business activities, the Bank is required to eliminate anti-social forces from financial designating the Compliance Department as a coordinating division and assigning a compliance officer associated with in each division/branch, thereby working on to cut off the relationships and eliminate transactions with anti-social forces, in cooperation with external professional bodies including the police and lawyers.
+As a financial institution, to maintain public confidence and ensure the adequacy and soundness of our business activities, the Bank is required to eliminate anti-social forces from financial transactions.

+The Shoko Chukin Bank develops its system aimed at the elimination of anti-social forces by taking initiatives such as designating the Compliance Department as a coordinating division and assigning a compliance officer associated with in each division/branch, thereby working on to cut off the relationships and eliminate transactions with anti-social forces, in cooperation with external professional bodies including the police and lawyers.